influxdata/telegraf/docs/CONFIGURATION.md

 - **name_override**: Override the base name of the measurement.
 (Default is the name of the input).

+- **ignore_init_error**:
+  Together with agent.ignore_error_inputs it forms a configuration:

+  If (ignore_init_error || agent.ignore_error_inputs) is true, discard the input plugin that produce the error during initialization.
+Otherwise, the program will exit when the input plugin has an error occurred during the initialization.

+  Default: false
 - **name_prefix**: Specifies a prefix to attach to the measurement name.

 - **name_suffix**: Specifies a suffix to attach to the measurement name.